 Where there is swamp, there is the possibility of death and danger.
 But it’s not just about sinking to death.
 Bogs, swamps and marshes have a murky history.
 Case in point:

-My favorite story concerns the ossuary at St. Paul’s Cathedral—old St. Paul’s, before the Wren cathedral was built.
+My favourite story concerns the ossuary at St. Paul’s Cathedral—old St. Paul’s, before the Wren cathedral was built.
 In the middle of the night, this huge group of carts pulled up outside of the cathedral, and they took all the bones in the ossuary, loaded them into the carts, took them down to the local marsh, threw them into the marsh, and threw dung on top of them.
 It’s this obviation of the dead, because they decided they want to stamp out any Catholic tendency to pray for the dead.Diane Purkiss, academic and witch expert

 WHAT’S THE DIFFERENCE BETWEEN A MARSH, BOG, SWAMP ETC?